-5. Stress Reducer & Sleep Aid
+5. Stress and Anxiety Reducer

 6. Muscle Relaxer

 Try rubbing diluted lemongrass oil on your body or make your own lemongrass oil foot bath.
-Try some of the DIY recipes below.
+Check out some of the DIY recipes below.

 Lemongrass oil or tea has been used as a detoxifier in several countries.
-It is known to detox the digestive tract, liver, kidneys, bladder, and pancreas.
-Because it works as a diuretic, consuming lemongrass oil will help you to flush harmful toxins out of your body.
+It is known to detox the digestive tract, liver, kidneys, bladder and pancreas.
+Because it works as a natural diuretic, consuming lemongrass oil will help you to flush harmful toxins out of your body.

 8. Menstrual Cramp Relief

 Drinking lemongrass tea is known to help women with menstrual cramps; it can also help with nausea and irritability.

 10. Headache Relief

-The calming and soothing effects of lemongrass oil has the power to relieve the pain, pressure, or tension that can cause headaches.
+Lemongrass oil is also often recommended for relief from headaches.
+(8) The calming and soothing effects of lemongrass oil has the power to relieve the pain, pressure, or tension that can cause headaches.

-11. Kills Bacteria
+11. Bacteria Killer

 The citral and limonene content in lemongrass oil can kill or stifle the growth of bacteria and fungi.
-This will help you avoid getting infections such as ringworm, athlete’s foot, or other types of fungus.
+This will help you avoid getting infections such as ringworm, athlete’s foot or other types of fungus.
 Studies in rats have proved that lemongrass essential oil is an effective antifungal and antibacterial agent.
 Take advantage of these lemongrass oil benefits by making your own body or foot scrub— you can find the recipe below.

 12. Fever Reducer